TRAINING APP FOR SUICIDE & CRISIS HELPLINE VOLUNTEERS

 It is estimated that around 5 million people in the US have attempted suicide.
 It is the third leading cause of death for teenagers and there are at least 111 million people who live in areas with a shortage of Mental Health Professionals.

 There has been a sharp increase in demand for suicide prevention helplines.
 The National Suicide Prevention Helpline U.S was launched in January 2005, it received over 46,000 calls.
 In 2017, the numbers increased to 2 million calls.
 Because there are people in the U.S who do not have readily accessible health professional help, they relied on the suicide prevention helpline

 We did intensive research on certain helpline centers, volunteers, trainers, and organizers and realize that some callers had a bad experience with the helpline responders.
 This is unacceptable because life is at risk.
 We needed to understand how the helpline centers function and how the volunteers are trained.
 From our research, we learned that

-1) Empathetic listening skills is important for responders
+1) Empathetic listening skills are important for responders

 2) Training is not designed with user-friendliness